 5. Dispute any inaccuracies on your credit report.
 You should regularly monitor your credit reports to make sure no inaccurate information appears.
 If you find something wrong, contact the credit bureau and the business that reported the inaccurate information as soon as possible.

 Take the Next Step

-Whether it’s paying off credit card debt from renovation costs or medical bills, with a Unison residential equity agreement , you can access your home equity to tackle your debt, which can improve your credit and increase your credit score–all without a monthly payment or interest.
+Whether it’s paying off credit card debt from renovation costs or medical bills, with a Unison equity sharing agreement, you can access your home equity to tackle your debt, which can improve your credit and increase your credit score–all without a monthly payment or interest.
 Instead, Unison shares in the future change in value of your home over time, up or down.

 You won’t be able to turn your credit around overnight, but if you start taking steps now to improve it, you will see results in time!
 Learn more about the benefits of a homeowner partnership with Unison.